Estimation of non-uniform motion blur using a patch-based regression convolutional neural network (CNN): Results and Discussion

-The wider variation in the results in Fig.~\ref{fig:avg_plots}(b) are in line with the results summarized by the $R^2$ score, with length prediction resulting in lower $R^2$ scores than angle prediction (see Table~\ref{tab:r2_length}).
+The intuition that prediction will be between the two represented blur characteristics for a patch overlapping two blur characteristics is represented by the black line in Fig.~\ref{fig:avg_plots}, but the network predictions display some deviation from this intuition, particularly for prediction of length.
+The wider variation in the results in Fig.~\ref{fig:avg_plots}(a) are in line with the results summarized by the $R^2$ score, with length prediction resulting in lower $R^2$ scores than angle prediction (see Table~\ref{tab:r2_length}).
 The asymmetry in the prediction with respect to the overlap is likely due to the fact that prediction of a larger blur length will require a commensurately larger overlap into that blur characteristic.
 From the results in Table~\ref{tab:r2_length}, the network has poorer performance on patches less than $\sim31$.
-The results in Fig.~\ref{fig:avg_plots}(b) may be evidence toward the fact that it is prediction of the longer lengths that reduce the $R^2$ score of the network in smaller patch sizes.
-We also note some bias in the estimation of length in Fig.~\ref{fig:avg_plots}(b).
+The results in Fig.~\ref{fig:avg_plots}(a) may be evidence toward the fact that it is prediction of the longer lengths that reduce the $R^2$ score of the network in smaller patch sizes.
+We also note some bias in the estimation of length in Fig.~\ref{fig:avg_plots}(a).
 We believe this is due to specific image characteristics confounding the length prediction, further discussed below.

 In Fig.~\ref{fig:blur_field} we plot a heatmap of predictions for example images blurred with each of the four non-uniform blur patterns discussed in Section~\ref{sec:data}.
-Consistent with the average results in Fig.~\ref{fig:avg_plots}, we see that the angle predictions [Fig.~\ref{fig:blur_field}(a) and (b)] are more uniform within the two halves of the image as compared to the length predictions [Fig.~\ref{fig:blur_field}(c) and (d)].
+Consistent with the average results in Fig.~\ref{fig:avg_plots}, we see that the angle predictions [Fig.~\ref{fig:blur_field}(c) and (d)] are more uniform within the two halves of the image as compared to the length predictions [Fig.~\ref{fig:blur_field}(a) and (b)].
 The results in Fig.~\ref{fig:blur_field} also give some insight into cases where the network may struggle with correct length prediction.
 In particular, many instances of overestimation of length appear to be related to linear structures within the images.
-For example, note that the length predictions for the wood floor toward the bottom left of the image in Fig.~\ref{fig:blur_field}(c) are longer than the ground truth value $r=5$.
+For example, note that the length predictions for the wood floor toward the bottom left of the image in Fig.~\ref{fig:blur_field}(a) are longer than the ground truth value $r=5$.
 The structure of the planks in the wood floor, however, is likely confounding the correct prediction of length, providing image structures that look like characteristics of a much longer blur than is applied.